learndog/wipdots/vim/basic_usage.md

     * The following information is focused on Python (just like the whole vim config)
     * For the default .vimrc config, Leader is space, and it opens vim-which-key (which-key on nvim)
+    * If you see lots of phantom characters, eg when using arrow keys to navigate, try switching to nvim
     * WARNING: In GCP JupyterLab in a Vertex AI VM, Ctrl-W by default will close the browser tab!!!!
     * WHY USE THIS?
        - Works in browser based terminal consoles (like GCP console or VertexAI JupyterLab terminals)